 In situations where coders and system admins operate in completely different areas with limited contact, it’s not hard to imagine how things could go awry.
 If an app gets coded and passed over to a deployment team before any issues within the code are addressed, it could hold up the project, especially if a deployment team is unfamiliar with the ins and outs of how the program is built.

 Even if they immediately notice something is off, diagnosing the issue could set the project behind schedule.
 As could responding to bug reports from clients farther down the line.
-In these situations, DevOps would be a single team that could take care of anything that could possibly go wrong rather than having two separate teams work on a problem and risk miscommunicating important.
+In these situations, DevOps would be a single team that could take care of anything that could possibly go wrong rather than having two separate teams work on a problem and risk miscommunication.

 Cybersecurity is another emerging area where DevOps can come in handy.
 If a program is coded without security in mind, a threat actor could easily compromise properly secured infrastructure.